ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 `/script` expressions are evaluated within the scope of the Symbol, with the relative `stave`, `mouse` and `time` passed in as function arguments.

-The `/set` functions uses `/param`values to set Graphic values, and may be used to manipulate other graphic information within the Symbol.
+The `/set` functions uses `/param` values to set Graphic values, and may be used to manipulate other graphic information within the Symbol.
-* `/set/fromOSC` function defines how the graphic values should be configured based on the reference stave and the time point for the symbol.
+* `/set/fromOSC` function defines how the graphic values should be configured based on the reference stave and the time point for the symbol, with the function signature: `lambda([stave, time], ... )`
+  * The `stave` argument is a sub-bundle containing the relative Stave that the Symbol is attached to.
+  * The `time` argument is a floating point value of the lookup time.
-* `/set/fromGUI` function defines how the graphic values should be configured based on the reference stave and the mouse-down location.
+* `/set/fromGUI` function defines how the graphic values should be configured based on the reference stave and the mouse event information, with the function signature: `lambda([stave, mouse], ... )`
+  * The `mouse` argument is a sub-bundle containing the mouse event information, with the messages:
+    * `/x` and `/y` : the mouse position coordinates
+    * `/state` : the mouse state, possible values are: `down`, `drag`, `up`
+    * `/origin` : the mouse position on mouse down, can be used to determine drag distance and angle

 The `/get` function uses Graphic information to produce parameter values.